 A serious neck or back injury can also involve the disks in your spinal column.
 The disks in your spinal column are plate-like structures found between the vertebrae in your back and neck.
 If one or more of these disks are herniated or ruptured, it can put extreme pressure on the spinal nerve roots and cause significant pain.
 Another type of serious back injury can cause a bone displacement because of traumatic impact.

-Typically, an MRI test, cat scan or other advanced imaging technology is performed to identify any potential disk damage (bulging, herniated or ruptured) or an X-ray to disclose possible fractures.
+Typically, an MRI test, CT scan or other advanced imaging technology is performed to identify any potential disk damage (bulging, herniated or ruptured) or an X-ray to disclose possible fractures.

 However, soft tissue injuries to the neck and back often are not disclosed by any form of imaging.
 As a result, recovering reasonable damages for soft tissue injuries is usually more difficult because of the absence of indisputable test results.

-Neck and back injuries often are debilitating, and any of the injuries described could require expensive surgery, follow-up medical care and physical therapy.
-Insurance companies know that proving these injuries is often difficult, so you can count on them to fight for the bare minimum payment for recovery.
+Neck and back injuries are often debilitating, and could require expensive surgery, follow-up medical care and physical therapy.